stelgenhof/opensubtitles/README.md

 $ ./opensubtitles.php
 ```

 Then just enter the IMDB Movie ID.
-The downloanded subtitles will be saved in a folder by the moviename.
+The downloaded subtitles will be saved in a folder by the movie name.
 For subtitles files that are not
  encoded in UTF-8, these will be automatically converted to UTF-8 (if possible).

 Disclaimer